 For a smaller and easier to carry amp that will still give you the solid, big sound a metal bassist needs, the Fender Bassman is the best model on the market.
 It’s narrower than other Fender bass amps, which makes it easier to move and carry and also brightens up the tone.
 The 15” Eminence speaker and high frequency horn driver give you optimal sound reproduction throughout the frequency range that will fill even large venues without sacrificing tonal quality.
-At half the price and half the weight of the models above, the Bassman delivers unmatched convenience and value.
+At half the weight of the models above, the Bassman delivers unmatched convenience and value.
 It’s among the best metal bass amps for the money.

 Speaker size: Is Bigger Better?

 The ideal size of the speakers is the most controversial and widely discussed topic when it comes to finding the best bass amps for metal.
 A larger speaker cone will generally have a bigger sound with more bass production than a smaller cone, and there are many metal bassists who swear by 4X15 amps and cabinets to give them the soul-shaking bass that a lot of metal music calls for.

 But loud dynamics are only one of the important components of a killer metal sound, and for many bassists, the ability to play complex, driving lines is far more important.
 An amp that uses multiple 10” speakers will give you strong dynamics and more definition to the front of your attack, keeping your sound from getting muddy when the tempo goes up and maintaining the rhythmic intensity of your lines.